da99/moron_text/README.md

     ( ) orange
     ( ) round
     MERGE : previous answers
-    ( ) "Write in:" one_line_text
+    ( ) Write in:
+    ONE_LINE_TEXT .

-    WHEN SELECTION IS NONE OF THE BELOW :
+    WHEN SELECTION IS : Write in...
-    SHOW THIS TO USER :
+    SHOW TO USER :
     Not my favorite.

-    WHEN SELECTION IS ROUND :
+    WHEN SELECTION IS : round
     CHOOSE ONE : round_type
     ( ) prune
     ( ) raisin
     ( ) grapes

-    WHEN SELECTION IS NONE OF THE ABOVE :
-      Enforce choice.

     ABOUT : fav_fruit

-    WHEN SELECTION IS FIRST :
+    WHEN SELECTION IS : FIRST
     SHOW TO USER :
     I like apples too!